Cassandra case: National Court trial

-Paz appeared before the investigating judge on 13 September 2016 with her court-appointed lawyer.
-The lawyer was later fired because he wanted to base Paz's defense on a claim of mental insanity due to Paz being transgender, and because Paz felt he was ultra-conservative after he told Paz that he was an admirer of Blanco.
-Paz worked with new lawyers and decided to base her defense on freedom of expression.
+Vera appeared before the investigating judge on 13 September 2016 with her court-appointed lawyer.
+The lawyer was later fired because he wanted to base Vera's defense on a claim of mental insanity due to Vera being transgender, and because Vera felt he was ultra-conservative after he told Vera that he was an admirer of Blanco.
+Vera worked with new lawyers and decided to base her defense on freedom of expression.